AMRC-FactoryPlus/amrc-connectivity-stack/docs/driver.md

 unless it has previously returned `UP` from the `connect` method.
 The handler should not attempt to reconnect or produce any more data until the driver has reconnected.

+### `connUnauth`

+    driver.connUnauth();

+This should be called by the handler to report an authentication problem with the southbound device.
+This should only be called in the same circumstances as `connFailed`.

+### `reconnect`

+    driver.reconnect = 5000;

+This property can be set by the handler to adjust the the reconnection delay.
+The default is 5000 (5 seconds).

 ## `Handler` interface